Ferry to Juneau a fantastic cruise through the inland passage

 Furthermore, we could have pitched a tent on the deck and slept under the stars for a romantic journey.
 We brought enough food and drinks with us.
 We could save $180 for the cabin and join the mostly younger passengers on the deck.
 The ferry to Juneau was a wonderful experience.

-In addition, plenty of entertainment was provided.
-A ranger talked about the wildlife, Alaska’s history, and the passing hamlets.
+Plenty Entertainment on board.
+There was a cinema and a ranger who talked about the wildlife we saw and the hamlets we passed.
 Not to mention the charming saloon, which is open from 1 pm to midnight.
-There is also a movie room.

 Our first evening on the ferry to Juneau.
 While sitting outside, we enjoyed a glass of wine and tasty sandwiches from the Deli in Bellingham.
 The stunning sunset, as we are passing Vancouver Island.
 What a wonderful life.

-The views were breathtaking.
-The ferry had to steer through narrow channels in the inside passage.
+On the cruise, the views were amazing.
+The ferry to Juneau had to steer through all the narrow channels in the inside passage.

 During the whole trip, the fantastic weather allowed us to spend the day outside.
 The scenery was stunning, lush forests, snow-capped mountains, and pristine waters.
 We saw some whales, dolphins and bald eagles.